General Emacs Configuration

 "o" 'link-hint-open-link))

 Can I open a link in another window?
 The idea with this is that I can select a link, and with multiple windows open, I can specify where the *eww* window should show the link.
-If only two windows, then the new EWW buffer shows in the other one.
+If only two windows, then the new EWW buffer shows in the src one.

 (defun link-hint-open-link-ace-window ()